2cd/ubuntu-museum/Readme.md

 docker run -it --rm -e LANG=$LANG ghcr.io/2cd/ubuntu:24.04
 ```

-We can also specify the architecture (platform) of the container, but we need to install `qemu-user-static` fisrst.
+We can also specify the architecture (platform) of the container, but we need to install `qemu-user-static` first.
 It will automatically configure `binfmt_misc` for us.

 ```sh
 # run apt as root (i.e., +sudo/doas)